 By performing manual and automated tests of automotive systems and components, automotive engineering technicians can make improvements based on observation and accumulated data.

-A STEM background — science, technology, engineering and mathematics — is essential for the automotive engineering technician job candidate.
+A STEM background — science, technology, engineering, and mathematics — is essential for the automotive engineering technician job candidate.
 While a two-year degree may offer sufficient experience for some jobs, a four-year degree may be required for some positions.

 Average Salary of Automotive Engineering Technicians

-As of 2013, the average hourly wage for an automotive engineering technician was $25.19.
-Annually, these technicians earn $52,390, for a higher rate than what drafters, environmental engineering technicians, industrial engineering technicians and machinists make.
+As of 2020, the average hourly wage for an automotive engineering technician was $28.00.
+Annually, these technicians earn $58,230, for a higher rate than what drafters, environmental engineering technicians, industrial engineering technicians and machinists make.

-Technicians in the 10th percentile earned $33,700 or less per year while those in the 25th percentile averaged $41,600 per year.
-The median salary was $52,400 per year.
-Those in the 75th percentile earned $65,600 per year and technicians in the top 10 percent averaged $77,200 or more per year.
+Technicians in the 10th percentile earned $36,200 or less per year while those in the 25th percentile averaged $45,430 annually.
+The median salary was $58,230 per year.
+Further, those in the 75th percentile earned $73,800 per year and technicians in the top 10 percent averaged $91,320 or more annually.

 Additional Salary Articles

-Photo courtesy of André Karwath.
+Inset photo courtesy of André Karwath.